jakemanger/spacetimeview/README.md

 #> • Branch: "main"
 #> • Path: "/docs"

-# move the my_plot.html we just generated to the docs folder and push it to github
+# move the my_plot.html we just generated to the docs/plot folder and push it to github
+# we use /plot so it doesn't conflict with pkgdown docs
 system("mkdir -p docs/")
+system("mkdir -p docs/plot")

+# move the HTML file into the subdirectory and rename it as index.html for direct access
-system("mv ./my_plot.html ./docs/index.html")
+system("mv ./my_plot.html ./docs/plot/index.html")

+# commit and push the changes to GitHub
-system("git add docs/index.html")
+system("git add docs/plot/index.html")
-system("git commit -m 'Deploy spacetimeview widget to GitHub Pages'") system("git push")
+system("git commit -m 'Deploy spacetimeview widget to GitHub Pages under /plot'") system("git push")
 ```

 Now if you navigate to the link provided above (e.g.
-<https://jakemanger.github.io/spacetimeview/>) you should see your data
+<https://jakemanger.github.io/spacetimeview/plot>) you should see your
-displayed in a free, responsive and interactive space time view website.
+data displayed in a free, responsive and interactive space time view
+website.